5 Ways Intelligent Automation Can Assist Telecom with 5G

 Thankfully, the 5th generation network (5G) meets customers’ need for speed and greater connectivity.
 As mobile technology evolves, intelligent automation and 5G are becoming more widely understood concepts and helping telecom companies harness impressive results.

 But how can telecom companies continue to deliver excellent service and stay ahead of the curve under the strain of these requirements?
-Automation is going to be the key.
-In fact, according to Gartner, the adoption of Robotic Process Automation (RPA) is rapidly increasing, and, by 2021, is expected to be 90% or greater with large enterprises.
+Automation is the key.
+In fact, according to Gartner, the adoption of Robotic Process Automation (RPA) is rapidly increasing and, by 2021, is expected to be in use in 90% or more medium to large enterprises.

 Task-based RPA may not be enough, however, for the more complex processes associated with enterprise requirements.
 Telecom organizations will need to look to the more sophisticated form of the technology known as intelligent automation.